Page cover

 • Click on Deploy

-A gif showing how to set up notifications on Triggr Apps.
+A gif showing how to set up notifications on Clouddley.

 Step 7: Test and Verify the app

 • Click on Go to Dashboard.
-Your app will be visible on the Triggr apps dashboard.
+Your app will be visible on the apps dashboard.

-• After the app deployment is complete, the app status changes from deploying to running
+• After the app deployment is complete, the app status changes from Deploying to Online

 Next.js application dashboard overview

-• Click on 🌐 Website at the top right corner of the page, this opens the URL of the deployed application in your browser.
+• Click on 🌐 Website at the top right corner of the page, which opens the URL of the deployed application in your browser.

 • You can test the application functionalities.

-You have successfully deployed a Next.js application on Triggr.
+You have successfully deployed a Next.js application on Clouddley.
 You can manage it directly from the app dashboard by clicking the three dots (...) at the top-right corner to access Edit, Instant Rollback, Scale, Pause, and Delete options.

-Additionally, you can switch to different tabs on the application dashboard to perform the following actions; view your deployment history, view or download logs, add a custom domain, and view the environment variables.
+Additionally, you can switch to different tabs on the application dashboard to perform the following actions: view your deployment history, view or download logs, add a custom domain, and view the environment variables.

 Conclusion